All

 And Nobody Is Calling It a Disaster.

 I flew over the Amazon at sunset once.
 What I saw from that window changed something permanent in me.
-This is about what is being lost — not as an environmental headline, but as a civilizational catastrophe hiding in plain sight.
+This is about what is being lost, not as an environmental headline but as a civilizational catastrophe hiding in plain sight.
+With recognition to Paul Rosolie, who has spent 20 years living inside what the rest of us only see from above.

 May 16, 202611 min read